mggg/GerryChain/docs/user/recom.rst

 where the tuples indicate that a desired cut edge bridges both types of region in the tuple.
-In the event that this is not the desired behaviour, then the user can simply alter the ``cut_choice`` function in the constraints to be different.
-So, if the user would prefer the cut edge to be a random edge with no deference to bridge edges, then they might use ``random.choice()`` in the following way:
+In the event that this is not the desired behaviour, then the user can simply alter the ``cut_choice_fn`` function to be different.
+So, if the user would prefer the cut edge to be a random edge with no deference to bridge edges, then they can use the RNG supplied by ``MarkovChain``:

 .. code-block:: python